Pawan-1809/Secret-Chat/DEPLOYMENT.md

 - Responsive UI with Tailwind CSS

 ## Notes
+- Server binds to `0.0.0.0` for Render compatibility
-- Socket.IO works with Vercel's serverless functions
+- Socket.IO works seamlessly with Render's infrastructure
 - The app uses in-memory storage - consider upgrading to a database for production
-- All API routes are prefixed with `/api`
-- Frontend is served as static files from `/dist/public`
+- Health check endpoint: `/api/rooms/public`
+- Render provides automatic HTTPS and custom domains